deeptadeeproy/Covid19IndiaTrackerGUI/README.md

 # Covid19IndiaTrackerGUI

-COVID-19 Tracker for India with a GUI and click to run functionality.
+COVID-19 Tracker for India with a GUI and click to run functionality for windows.